-In the spirit of World Cucumber Day on June 14, Tanya is going to show you how to grow these versatile vegetables successfully!
-If you follow these step-by-step instructions, hopefully there will be some fresh cucumbers in your garden this spring to use in your favourite Hendrick’s gin cocktail!
-Place either seedling […]
+In the spirit of World Cucumber Day on June 14, Tanya shows you how to grow these versatile vegetables successfully.
+If you follow these step-by-step instructions, hopefully there will be some fresh cucumbers in your garden this spring!
+Place either seedling mix or coconut husk in a small terracotta pot – anything […]

 Winter sowing is coming to an end, except in sub-tropical areas where the season is only really starting!
 Time to get ready for winter and the challenges that it brings Good to know Combining green manure crops with compost (at planting time) builds long-term organic matter and should supply all the necessary nutrients for the […]